cstarknyc/fipy/README.md

 # fipy
 Python3 version of FiPy (develop), a Finite Volume PDE solver

 This is a fork of the development branch (as of 2015/07/26) of FiPy migrated to Python 3.x using 2to3.
+Please refer to the NIST repo for the official version.

 Very little else has been changed besides a bug fix in the matplotlib viewer to ensure it works in an IPython notebook (turned off "block").
 I also tweaked the legend padding.